 Thank you SPC Sam Bowen, 1LT Charles Wilkins, and PFC Ryan Martin, with every beat of my broken heart.
 Your loving sacrifice will NEVER be forgotten.

 Most cyclists travel west to east to condition themselves for these unforgivingly steep grades.
 I’m proud to say that I have not walked my bike in the Blue Ridge Mountains AT ALL.
-Not once.
+Not once, not ever.
 So many people said there’d be times I’d have to.
 That it’s the norm.
 But they don’t know me.
 People have discouraged and doubted me throughout my life, and it’s been fun to continuously educate them.
 However, the truth of the matter is: The people that you have to prove wrong have NO place in your life.
 Remember that.

 The Blue Ridge are said to be the most physically demanding portion of my journey.
 But each section of the country will present a new set of challenges…